-If you throw a run-time exception, such as MemoryLimitException, the client receives an UnknownLocalException.
-For that reason, you should never throw system exceptions from operation implementations.
+If you throw an Ice run-time exception, such as MemoryLimitException, the client receives an UnknownLocalException.
+For that reason, you should never throw Ice run-time exceptions from operation implementations.
 If you do, all the client will see is an UnknownLocalException, which does not tell the client anything useful.

-Three run-time exceptions are treated specially and not changed to UnknownLocalException when returned to the client: ObjectNotExistException, OperationNotExistException, and FacetNotExistException.
+Three run-time exceptions are treated specially and not changed to UnknownLocalException when returned to the client: ObjectNotExist Exception, OperationNotExistException, and FacetNotExistException.